tomexiskandar/Copython/README.md

 Successfull copy operations as the following:

 copy csv file into SQL Server<br />
-copy csv file into PostgreSQL<br />
-copy SQL Server table to PostgreSQL table and vice versa<br />
+copy csv file into  table and vice versa<br />
 copy SQL Server select query to PostgreSQL table and vice versa<br />
 copy MySQL table and sql query to SQL Server table<br />
-copy Oracle sql query to SQL Server table<br />
+copy Oracle sql query to SQL Server tPostgreSQL<br />
+copy SQL Server table to PostgreSQLable<br />

 Issues:

 copython has not able to coy oracle table at the moment due to<br />
 error when getting SQLTypeInfo from oracle's ODBC driver.
 I cannot determine<br />
 whether this is an error from pyodbc or ODBC driver.